kaithar/s1disasm-ap/README.md

 This is based on s1disasm_git, changes in this branch are my work but only that.
 For the purpose of the Archipelago experience, the following changes have been made:

 - Sonic doesn't lose lives when dying.
+- SRAM has been enabled to persist AP data between runs.

 s1disasm_git